Urology Residency Program

 Urology residents are allowed a total of 24 days a year which are to be utilized for both vacation and educational leave.
 It is department policy that four separate five-day vacations be taken once every three months.
 The additional four days will be used for educational leave to attend conferences of the resident's choice.
 The Department of Urology encourages research and academic pursuits which include the attendance of scientific meetings.
 Senior residents are allowed to go to up two scientific meetings per year.

-UC Davis Cancer Center is a comprehensive center housing all oncologic specialities including radiation oncology.
+UC Davis Comprehensive Cancer Center houses all oncologic specialities including radiation oncology.
 It is located on the UC Davis Medical Center campus within walking distance of the main hospital.
 A complex of three research buildings house laboratory facilities for faculty and research staff.

 Adjacent to the UC Davis Medical Center is the Shriners Hospitals for Children, Sacramento.
 Shriners Hospital is the largest pediatric referral center for both pediatric burn patients and patients with severe orthopedic and spinal cord deformities.
 Urology residents rotate through the Shriners Hospital while on a neurourology/reconstruction rotation and gain exposure to spina bifida patients and urologic patients requiring reconstructive surgery.